 The forward denoising and reverse disambiguation processes iteratively improve performance, progressively refining ground-truth labels.
 These refined labels in turn help to enhance classifier training.
+The advantage of this approach is that the probability of noise labels in the candidate label set is gradually reduced during back-diffusion, while the true label is amplified through global context and instance conditional information.
+Compared to a one-step label disambiguation strategy, the multi-step denoising process can more smoothly correct labels and reduce the risk of over-reliance on local erroneous neighbors.
 In summary, the contributions of this paper are as follows:

 \begin{itemize} \item A novel \emph{diffusion disambiguation model for PLL} (DDMP) is proposed, which reframes learning from ambiguous labels as a stochastic process of conditional label generation, enabling effective learning from data with ambiguous labels. \item The pseudo-clean label matrix is redesigned based on information complementarity, leveraging the potential interactions between instances and labels to prevent the output of an instance from being overwhelmed by its nearest negative instance. \item An adaptive estimator strategy with a transition-aware matrix is proposed to correct ambiguous labels, with a theoretical foundation based on the EM perspective. \end{itemize}